Soundbendor/concert-program-streamlit/README.md

 # Concert Program OCR Project

-This repository is for the Concert Program OCR Capstone project for Oregon State University and Project Owner Soundbenor Lab.
+This repository is for the Concert Program OCR Capstone project for Oregon State University and Project Owner Soundbendor Lab.

 ## Table of Contents
 [Project Description](#project_description)